qazbnm456/Docker-War/README.md

 <a name="notice"></a>
 ## Some notices you have to check out.

 Sometimes you may confront services looping forever, and this [link](http://stackoverflow.com/questions/11583562/how-to-kill-a-process-running-on-particular-port-in-linux) might helps you.
-Besides, of you wanna re-add the host, just delete the files in /var/lib/rancher/state.
+Besides, if you wanna re-add the host, just delete the files in /var/lib/rancher/state.

 Before using docker in Docker-War, [setup.sh](https://github.com/qazbnm456/Docker-War/blob/master/script/setup.sh) will change group of the docker.sock from docker(998) to app(9999) in order to let app user call docker in this image.